 Dynatrace is a software intelligence company, today we will be using their cloud infrastructure monitoring.
-Gremlin Free is a free version of Gremlin that can run on up to four hosts, and run two types of Chaos Engineering attacks.
+Gremlin is a comprehensive Chaos Engineering platform.

 Before you begin this tutorial, you’ll need the following:

 This tutorial will show you how to use Dynatrace for monitoring along with Gremlin Free for your Chaos Engineering experiments.
 Observability is a really important part of Chaos Engineering, this way you can monitor your experiments and view the results.